How to Help

 - How can I help you right now?

 Supporting a survivor can feel challenging for a number of reasons: you may be worried about upsetting the survivor, you may have other personal experience with this issue, or you may feel you don’t know what to say at all.
 The most important things you can do for a survivor are to listen, validate, ask how you can help, know where to refer a survivor for further help, listen without judgment, and care for yourself.

 - Make Sure You Are Getting the Support You Need

-Watching a friend or loved one work through the aftermath of a sexual assault can be an extremely difficult and painful experience.
+Watching a friend or loved one work through the aftermath of a sexual violence can be an extremely difficult and painful experience.
 Common feelings of those supporting someone who has been assaulted include helplessness, frustration, anger and guilt.
 It can be helpful to talk with someone other than the survivor about these feelings.

 TIP: You understandably may be experiencing discomfort, shock or uncertainty, and have a lot of questions.
 To respect the survivor’s discomfort and give yourself the space you need to process your own feelings, wait until you’re away from the survivor and call your local sexual assault hotline for free, confidential support.

 You wake up in the middle of the night hearing screaming, crying, yelling and banging from a neighbour’s house or flat.
 What do you do?